ToCraft/Remorphed/PERMISSIONS.md

 4. Configure permissions using your permission plugin (LuckPerms, etc.)

 ### For NeoForge Servers
 Permissions work automatically once enabled.
-If not, run `/remorphed register-permissions` once as an admin.

 ### For Fabric Servers

 **REQUIRED**: Install [Fabric Permissions API](https://modrinth.com/mod/fabric-permissions-api) mod first!

-After installing the API mod and enabling permissions, run `/remorphed register-permissions` as an admin to make permissions visible in LuckPerms GUI.
+After installing the API mod and enabling permissions, permissions will be automatically discovered by LuckPerms when first used.
+No manual registration needed!

 ### How Permissions Work